EcmaTC53/admin/docs/conversions/README.md

 	- Add term numbers to the Terms and Definitions section
 	- Left align all of the code blocks
 	- Update all of the numbering in the formal algorithms (in annex A) so they restart in each section
+	- Update copyright year in page footers

+10. The markdown document does not contain the following.
+They must be added manually

+	- title page
+	- table of contents (generated based on style headings)